|Monthly Tech-Tip |

 -The appearance of cone 10R but with far brighter colors.

 -Throw ware ultra thin and light.

--A perfectly fitted ultra-clear glaze that is far cheaper to make than commercial glazes (and works better).
+-A perfectly fitted ultra-clear dipping glaze that is far cheaper to make than commercial glazes.

 -Dramatic reduction in wear-and-tear on kiln elements and energy usage.

-A final note: Because this body matures at such a low temperature it needs to be bisqued much lower.
-You will need to experiment.
-Consider starting at around 1500F.
-If ware is not absorbent enough fire lower.
+A final note: Because this body matures at such a low temperature it needs to be bisqued much lower (around 1500F. if ware is not absorbent enough fire lower).

 Units-of-measure: I have specified 50 lb bags to fill the needed amount for the NZ kaolin, however it comes in 20kg bags.
 But you are likely mixing in grams or ounces so just refer to the percentage column.

 This is an all-fritted version of G2931F Zero3 transparent glaze.
 I formulated this glaze by calculating what mix of frits must be employed to supply the same chemistry of the G2931F recipe.
 The mug is made from the Zero3 porcelain body (fired at cone 03) with this glaze.
 This glaze fits both the porcelain and the Zero3 terra cotta stoneware.
 The clarity, gloss, fit and durability of this glaze are outstanding.